aliamrod/Coding-Challenges/SQL/sql_interview_probs.md

 Speed: TRUNCATE >>> DELETE.

 DELETE can remove specific rows using a WHERE clause (TRUNCATE cannot).
+TRUNCATE is not reversible + if you want to maintain stucture yet remove elements, this works well.
+DROP removes the structure itself.

 ```sql DELETE FROM table_name WHERE column_name = 'value';
 COMMIT; ```